How To Fit Student Loan Payments With Your Financial Goals

 Saving Is Still A Priority

-Many will come under the assumption that all money needs to go towards debt, but building an emergency savings is definitely necessary.
-Make sure to pay yourself first, as if you would a bill, to set aside money for any unexpected expenses to avoid going into to debt further.
-It’s recommended to have three to six months’ worth of expenses saved but a good place to start is a goal of $1,000.
+It’s sometimes assumed that all money needs to go towards debt, but building an emergency savings is definitely necessary.
+Make sure to pay yourself first, as you would a bill, to set aside money for any unexpected expenses and avoid additional debt.
+The recommendation is to have three to six months’ worth of expenses saved but you can start small and work your way up.

 Helpful Tips:

-- A bare-bones budget can be a helpful tool in cutting any unnecessary expenses and therefore freeing up more cash for your debt or financial goals.
+- A bare-bones budget can be a helpful tool in cutting any unnecessary expenses and therefore freeing up more cash for debt repayment or financial goals.

 - Don’t neglect one form of debt in order to pay another.
 Becoming delinquent in credit card debt in order to focus on student loan payments will not help you pay off debt faster – it’ll only set you further back.
 Utilize that budget you created and see where you can cut discretionary spending to expedite your debt repayment process.

-- In some cases, students qualify for loan forgiveness Explore these options even if you think you’re not eligible.
-The less you have to pay, the faster you can reach those financial goals and be financially free.
+- In some cases, students qualify for loan forgiveness.
+Explore these options even if you think you’re not eligible.
+The less you have to pay, the faster you can reach those financial goals and enjoy greater financial freedom.

 Related Articles